- How HubPages Works

 - Only using others' images that (a) you purchased rights to, (b) are in the Public Domain and are available under another attribution and royalty-free license, or (c) are given a Creative Commons license that permits commercial use

-- ALWAYS attributing others' images (whether legally required, as is the case with almost all Creative Commons-licensed images and many royalty-free stock images, or not); this makes it easy for HubPages staff to verify the you have properly attributed your images for contests and other community programs
+- ALWAYS attributing others' images (whether legally required, as is the case with almost all Creative Commons-licensed images and many royalty-free stock images, or not); this makes it easy for HubPages staff to verify that you have properly attributed your images

 - Including author/owner name, license type, and source in the attribution box of the Photo Capsule (abbreviations are fine)